Syslifters/sysreptor/docs/docs/setup/plugins.md

 SysReptor provides the [Nuxt Layer](https://nuxt.com/docs/getting-started/layers) `plugin-base-layer`.
 This layer contains basic plugin configurations and UI components that can be used in plugins.
+The source code of this layer is located in the main SysReptor repository and needs to be included during the build step (e.g. via git submodule).
-See https://github.com/Syslifters/sysreptor/tree/main/plugins/demoplugin/frontend for an example setup.
+See https://github.com/Syslifters/sysreptor-plugin-example/tree/main/custom_plugins/myplugin1/frontend for an example setup.

 To build the frontend assets, you need to run the following commands: